What is roller derby?

 He's played some men's derby, part of the team to win Australian Nationals in 2014 and 2015.

-He also loves officiating for roller derby both on and off skates, too, so don't ask him a rules question or he won't shut up!
+He also loved officiating for roller derby both on and off skates, too, so don't get him started on rules or stats.

-Matt also works in the shop at Bayside - read more here.
+Matt also works in the office at Bayside - read more here.